-VOIPR 1900 Voice Master Class
+VOIPR 1900 / 4900 / 7900 Voice Master Class

-Group performance experience in which the members of each applied teacher's studio gather for performance, instruction and discussion.
+Group performance experience in which the members of each applied teacher's studio gather for performance, instruction, and discussion.
+Students are expected to minister in the music program of a local church or organization.
 No credit.

-VOIPR 1932 Voice III
+VOIPR 1932 M.A.C.M.
+Voice III

-Memorization each semester of songs from standard sacred and secular song literature, including oratorio or cantata arias.
+Memorization of works from the standard sacred and secular song literature, including oratorio and cantata arias.
 Master class and jury required.
 Prerequisite: VOICL 1922 or its equivalent.
-Two hours.

-VOIPR 1942 Voice IV
+VOIPR 1942 M.A.C.M.
+Voice IV

-Memorization each semester of songs from standard sacred and secular song literature, including oratorio or cantata arias.
+Memorization of works from the standard sacred and secular song literature, including oratorio and cantata arias.
 Master class and jury required.
-Prerequisite: VOICL 1922 or its equivalent.
+Prerequisite: VOIPR 1932.

+VOIPR 1952 M.A.C.M.
+Voice V

+Pre-recital semester.
+Memorization of works from the standard sacred and secular song literature, including oratorio and cantata arias.
+Master class and jury required.
+Prerequisite: VOIPR 1942.
 Two hours.

-VOIPR 1952 Voice V

-Pre-recital semester.
-Memorization of songs from standard sacred and secular song literature including oratorio or cantata arias.
-Master Class and jury required.

-VOIPR 1962 Voice VI and Senior Recital
+VOIPR 1962 M.A.C.M.
+Voice VI and Senior Recital

-Preparation and presentation of a twenty-five minute recital, and the study of additional literature.
+Preparation and presentation of a recital and the study of additional literature.
 Master class required.
+Prerequisite: VOIPR 1952.